hwangswan/dotfiles/readme.md

 ## Tips:
 ### Open terminal inside vim
-`:terminal` or `:term` would do the trick, but a horizontally splitted.
+`:terminal` or `:term` would do the trick, but horizontally splitted.

-To split vertically: `:vertical terminal`, or shorter, `:vert term`
+To split it vertically: `:vertical terminal`, or shorter, `:vert term`

 ### Vim-fugitive
 - Checkout to a branch: